Booking.com partner verification

 Key achievements

-As the first UX writer to join the Regtech track, I started from the ground up.
-After working on compliance initiatives for 2.5 years, some of my personal highlights include:
+As the first UX writer to join the Regtech track which owned the verification product, I started from the ground up.
+Looking back after 2.5 years, some of my personal highlights include:

-Setting up a UX workflow that enabled us to collaborate effectively with multiple teams including Product, Tax, and Partner services.
+Setting up a UX workflow that enabled effective collaboration across multiple teams including Product, Tax, and Partner services.

 Reducing the input of bad quality tax-related information from 23% to 0.1% via localisation efforts.